 Yeah, absolutely.
 I mean, if you see something that's extremely successful beforehand already, it's daunting, right?
 Plus the old crest wasn't even that old, it was, like, five years old.

-At first we just did the website and the whole social media feed and the redesign for the club, which was all off pitch.
+At first we just did the website and the social media graphics for the club, which was all off pitch.
 Then Ted asked us if we could do the kits and the rebranding of Venezia with a new crest.
 My main concern was just the amount of kit drops there are each season, and how do you stand out and do something special?
-So my decision was to do something extremely classy.
+So Ted and I decided to do something extremely classy.

 The 21/22 season, which everybody liked, there was a lot going on in the kit designs: you had a marble structure, small golden triangles, you had the big Venezia sponsor on top of it, you had the the crest in full colour.
 It was the same for the away too.